KwatMDPhD/Note/present.md

 Introduce one villain in detail.

-Deliver three messages, and repeat them.
+Deliver 3 messages, and repeat them.

 Tell benefits early.

-Make one slide deliver one message using one picture, one word, and a lot of space.
+Make 1 slide deliver 1 message using 1 picture, 1 word, and a lot of space.

 Refer to other sources for details.